mastoj/FSharpIntro/slides/index.md

     let x = 5                   // bind the value 5 to the variable x
-    let add = fun x y -> x + y  // bind the function x + y to add x = x + 1                   // false, here it is equal and not bind
+    let add = fun x y -> x + y  // bind the function x + y to add x = x + 1                   // false, here it is a pattern match and not bind

 </div>